-This orange barbecue pulled pork sandwich is full of orange flavor, using both orange juice and orange zest.
+This Pulled Pork with Orange Juice is full of orange flavor, using both orange juice and orange zest.
 It is also easy to make in your slow cooker/crockpot.
 Got leftovers?
 Find leftover pulled pork recipes here.

 I’m down to the last giant bag of oranges from our visit to the orange grove.
 I’m feeling a little sad.
 My family and I have really enjoyed the freshly squeezed orange juice every day.
 And I’ve enjoyed baking and cooking with the oranges and trying them in everything.